CODARcode/cheetah/docs/draft/README.md

-# CODAR Cheetah - The CODAR Experiment Harness
+# Cheetah - The CODAR Experiment Harness

 ## Overview
-* Cheetah - the CODAR Experiment Harness - is designed to run Exascale science applications using different parameters and components to determine the best combination for deployment on different supercomputers.
+* Cheetah is designed to run Exascale science applications using different parameters and components to determine the best combination for deployment on different supercomputers.
 * To use Cheetah, the user first writes a `campaign specification file` in python.
   In this file, one specifies:
   * which MPI programs to launch in parallel
   * what computing resources to give to those programs
-  * which configuration files and binaries to copy to each experiment's directory
+  * which configuration files to copy to each experiment's directory
-  * lists of possible values for some parameters (including computing resources) over which to do a grid search
+  * lists of possible values for parameters (including computing resources); the cartesian product of those parameter spaces defines the number of experiments in the campaign
-  * how many times (iterations) to repeat each experiment to collect enough statistics to estimate the variability of the results.
+  * how many times to repeat each experiment to collect enough statistics to estimate the variability of the results.
 * The campaign specification file does not define how programs communicate with each other.
   This is done in `adios2.xml` that can be used to glue the input from one program